misselliev/dulce-social/README.md

 # Currently working on

-Setting up post and user models with testing.
+Setting up like and comment models with testing.

 # About